QBiz Leads AI

 You do not need a budget or a developer to begin, and you should not try to do everything at once.
 The sequence below is ordered so that the cheapest, highest-impact work comes first and each step stands on its own.
 Doing the first three is enough to change your standing; the rest compound from there.

-- Claim and complete your Google Business Profile.
-Exact name, address, phone and website; full opening hours and how emergency care works; every service you genuinely offer, in plain words; a truthful, current "accepting new patients" status; real photos; and accessibility details such as step-free access and parking.
-This is the single biggest lever, and many practices never fully pull it.
+1. Claim your Google Business Profile and fill in every field.
+List the exact name, address, phone and website; full opening hours and how emergency care runs; every service you genuinely provide, in plain words; a truthful, up-to-date "accepting new patients" status; real photos; and access details such as step-free entry and parking.
+Nothing else on this list does as much for your standing, and it is exactly the step a surprising number of practices leave sitting half-finished.
 It is an afternoon's work that pays off across both ordinary search and AI answers.

 Work them in that order and you fix the foundations before the finishing.
 Most practices that feel stuck have jumped to step five, polished a service page, and wondered why nothing moved, because the engine still could not read the site or trust the facts around it.
 If you want the same list framed as a triage of what is going wrong, our not-showing-up guide sets it out as a diagnosis.